Amazon Prime Video review summary:

 User experience and navigation

-However, for some users, it may feel cluttered compared to other streaming services like Netflix and HBO Now — the web interface includes both the Amazon Prime Video menu as well as the standard Amazon toolbar, which can feel overwhelming.
+Although we liked the user experience, some users may feel cluttered compared to other streaming services like Netflix and HBO Now — the web interface includes both the Amazon Prime Video menu as well as the standard Amazon toolbar, which can feel overwhelming.

 Users can access their account information, including parental controls, playback, subtitles, devices and watch history, by clicking the “Settings” hyperlink in the top right corner of the screen.
 One nice feature that Amazon Prime Video offers users is the ability to select from a variety of preset subtitle formats, including yellow text, white text, white text on a gray background or black text.